A virtual event dedicated to transcatheter treatment strategies for coronary and structural heart disease

 Panel: Roxana Mehran, New York, US; Holger Thiele, Leipzig, DE; Nicolas Van Mieghem, Rotterdam, NL

-Keynote: Mike Gibson, Boston, US
+Keynote: Michael Gibson, Boston, US

-• ACC Highlights – Roxana Mehran, New York, US
+• ACC Highlights – Roxana Mehran

 Session 3.2